tgirke/rcf/rates.md

 ## Big data storage

 * Standard user accounts have a storage quota of 20 GB.
-To gain access to much larger storage pools PIs have the option to rent or own storage space.
+To gain access to much larger storage pools, PIs have the option to rent or own storage space.
 * Storage rental option

     * $1000 per 10TB of usable and backed up storage space.
 Storage pool is shared among all user accounts of a registered lab.